 Property and equipment is carried at cost.
-Depreciation for buildings and improvements, including land improvements, is computed using the straightline method over estimated useful lives ranging from three years to thirty-nine years.
-Depreciation for construction equipment, including large tool purchases, is computed using the straight line method over estimated useful lives ranging from two years to twelve years.
-Depreciation for office equipment is computed using the straight line method over the estimated useful lives ranging from three years to seven years.
+Depreciation is computed using the straight-line method over estimated useful lives.
 Major modifications or refurbishments which extend the useful life of the assets are capitalized and depreciated over the adjusted remaining useful life of the assets.
 Upon retirement or disposition of property and equipment, the cost and related accumulated depreciation are removed and any resulting gain or loss is recognized into income from operations.
 The cost of maintenance and repairs is charged to expense as incurred.
+Additional financial information related to our property and equipment is provided in Note 5 to the Consolidated Financial Statements.

 The Company leases certain real estate, construction equipment and office equipment.
-Real estate is generally leased for terms under ten years in duration.
+Real estate is generally leased for terms up to ten years in duration.
 No new construction equipment leases have been entered into since 2010, although the Company continues to rent some equipment under short-term, cancelable agreements.
 The terms and conditions of material leases are reviewed at inception to determine the classification (operating or capital) of the lease.
 Nonperformance-related default covenants, cross-default provisions, subjective default provisions and material adverse change clauses contained in material lease agreements, if any, are also evaluated to determine whether those clauses affect lease classification in accordance with Accounting Standards Codification ("ASC") Topic 840-10-25.